Synthaze/cytovs/README.md

 ### Cytovs - v0.1

-If you use *cytovs* in your academic work, please cite:
+If you use *cytovs* in your work, please cite:

 Malard F, Wulff-Fuentes E, Berendt R, Didier G and Olivier-Van Stichelen S. **Studying the O-GlcNAcome of human placentas using banked tissue samples**. *Glycobiology*, 34(4), (2024).